alcrene/sparse-convolution-noise/README.md

 ### JAX compatibility

-If [JAX](https://jax.readthedocs.io) is installed, `ColoredNoise` will use JAX arrays and operations it its noise generation call.
+If [JAX](https://jax.readthedocs.io) is installed, `ColoredNoise` will use JAX arrays and operations in its noise generation call.
 This allows it to be jitted with `jax.jit`.
 Jitting the noise generator on its own does not provide much benefit (it is already quite efficient), but this allows it to be used within a larger function, and still jit that entire function.
-This is useful for example to compile differential equations to integrate them with an ODE solver.
+This is useful for example to compile differential equations which will then be integrated with an ODE solver.

 ## Installation